-(1) The assumed portfolio return is required by SEC regulations and is not a prediction of, and does not represent, our projected or actual performance.
+- (1) The assumed portfolio return is required by SEC regulations and is not a prediction of, and does not represent, our projected or actual performance.
 Actual returns may be greater or less than those appearing in the table.
-Pursuant to SEC regulations, this table is calculated as of December 31, 2022.
-As a result, it has not been updated to take into account any changes in assets or leverage since December 31, 2022.
+Pursuant to SEC regulations, this table is calculated as of December 31, 2023.
+As a result, it has not been updated to take into account any changes in assets or leverage since December 31, 2023.
+(2) In order to compute the "Corresponding Return to Common Shareholders," the "Assumed Return on Portfolio" is multiplied by the total value of our assets at December 31, 2023 to obtain an assumed return to us.
+From this amount, the interest expense (calculated by multiplying the weighted average stated interest rate of 8.1.2% by the approximately \$4,210.4 million of principal debt outstanding) is subtracted to determine the return available to shareholders.
+The return available to shareholders is then divided by the total value of our net assets as of December 31, 2023 to determine the "Corresponding Return to Common Shareholders."

-Based on our outstanding indebtedness of \$2,344.6 million as of December 31, 2022 and the effective weighted average annual interest rate of 7.16% as of that date (excluding unused fees and financing costs), our investment portfolio would have been required to experience an annual return of at least 2.86% to cover annual interest payments on the outstanding debt.
+Based on our outstanding indebtedness of \$4,210.4 million as of December 31, 2023 and the effective weighted average annual interest rate of 8.12% as of that date (excluding deferred financing costs, deferred issuance costs and unused fees), our investment portfolio would have been required to experience an annual return of at least 3.52% to cover annual interest payments on the outstanding debt.